Primal dual methods for Wasserstein gradient flows: Numerical Method

 where $(\rho,m) \in AC(0,1; \P_{ac}(\Omega)) \times L^1(0,1;L^2(\rho^{-1}))$ belong to the constraint set $\C$ provided that

-\end{customproblem} In section \ref{sec:FP}, we provide numerical examples comparing the above method to the classical JKO scheme from Problem \ref{dynamicJKO}, illustrating that it achieves a higher order rate of convergence in practice (see Fig. \ref{fig:convg} and Fig. \ref{fig:FK1D-conv}).
+\end{customproblem} In section \ref{sec:FP}, we provide numerical examples comparing the above method to the classical JKO scheme from Problem \ref{dynamicJKO}, illustrating that it achieves a higher order rate of convergence in practice (see Figure \ref{fig:convg}, Figure \ref{fig:convgsmooth}, and Figure \ref{fig:FK1D-conv}), in spite of the fact that that it lacks the energy decay property of Problem 1.
 Under what conditions a higher order analogue of inequality (\ref{firstorderJKO}) holds for the new scheme is an interesting open question that we leave to future work, as the main goal of the present work is the development of fully discrete numerical methods for computing minimizers of Problem \ref{dynamicJKO} and \ref{hodynamicJKO}.
 By iterating either of these minimization problems, as in equation (\ref{discretegradflow}), we obtain a numerical method for simulating Wasserstein gradient flows.